bunsushi/Gilgamesh-Versus/README.md

 ## Development

 Gilgamesh Versus is built with Phaser 3, React, Express, Node, and MongoDB + Mongoose.
 Gameplay is developed in Phaser, which is stored in a single React component and targets a canvas tag.
+The platformer map was made with lightly edited assets from Kenney.nl and Flaticon and built in Tiled, a tile map editor.

 Gilgamesh uses the authentication middleware Passport to securely store salted and hashed user passwords.
 User menu pages and game levels are protected routes.